lblod/subsidy-applications-management-service/README.md

 ### Configuration files: turtle-files

-Within this folder you also drop the `.ttl` files to be used to: construct, processes and visualize the semantic-forms.
+Within this folder you also drop the `.ttl` files to be used to: construct, process and visualize the semantic-forms.

 #### Example